rohita/rohita.github.io/_posts/2021-01-07-swift-optionals.md

 date:   2021-01-07 10:00:00 -0800
 tags: Swift
 mins: 6
-excerpt: <p><code>Optional</code> instances in Swift must be "unwraped" before the values can used.
+excerpt: <p><code>Optional</code> instances in Swift must be "unwraped" before their values can used.
 I will show you 6 ways to unwrap optionals using a fun Schrodinger's cat example.
 How many of these methods do you know already?
 The last one may surprise you!</p>
 ---

 Tony Hoare introduced Null references in ALGOL W back in 1965.
 He said that decision was his [billion-dollar mistake][1].
 It's true that handelling Null objects is a pain.
 That's why I love that Swift does not have Null references.
 Instead it has an elegant `Optional` type.
 You use the `Optional` type whenever you need to use optional values.